cbrennanpoole/Qualitative-Self/README.md

         - pin-wheeled, and
         - verifying tools for zone have been replenished and organized.
  ---
-## Trainer- Server

 ### Ted's Montana Grill / Atlanta, GA
+***Trainer- Server***
-#### Dec 2005 - May 2006
+Dec 2005 - May 2006
-PROVIDE DISTINCTIVE DINING OFFERING CLASSIC AMERICAN COMFORT FOOD IN A SALOON SETTING

 - Implement suggestive sales technique by identifying customers preference.
 - Offer tailored-to-individual insight on menu items, daily blue-plate specials, seasonal dessert offering, and signature bar drinks.

-## Trainer-Manager
+---

 ### The Italian Oven, Stockbridge, GA
+***Trainer-Manager***
- #### Dec 2003 - Jan 2005
+Dec 2003 - Jan 2005

- CONSISTENTLY CREATE UNFORGETTABLE DINING AUTHORING AN AUTHENTIC ATMOSPHERE & ADOPTING A UNIQUE, FAMILY-FRIENDLY FEELING

  - Menu presentation in a non-solicited style that's simplistic, yet, sophisticated in its approach; identifying and articulating insightful Italian pairings with a thoughtful and tasteful introduction as the appetizer.
 - Entering those taste buds with exotic entree offerings while delivering on desires and creating a courtship to the evening.
 - Ultimately managing to marry those taste buds together timely with wine and spirits.
 - Not-to-soon, but shortly thereafter, serving a seductively succulent dessert, as the passionate and promising honeymoon; an eloquent end to an exciting evening.
 ---

+## SKILLS
 ---
-## SKILLS

 Business Insight | Customer Focus | Decision Quality | Active Listener | Global Perspective | Organizational Dynamics
 ---|---|---|---|---|---